Obtaining a food handlers card in California can be a confusing process. But thats where we come in…

 Please keep in mind, grade requirements vary depending on which test you take.
 Most California food safety tests require a 70-80% at minimum.

 Are you nervous yet?
 Well don’t be.
 Most California food safety courses allow you to take the quiz twice.
-In fact, training providers like ServSafe allow you to take the quiz over as many time as you’d like.
+In fact, training providers like ServSafe and Efoodhandlers allow you to take the quiz over as many time as you’d like.
 (Also, be sure to take advantage of our practice exams we provided in the section below.)